Shrinking characteristics of precision matrix estimators: Computation

 In our implementation, we set $\tau = \varphi_{1}(A^\T A)\varphi_{1}(BB^\T) + 10^{-8}$, where $\varphi_{1}(\cdot)$ denotes the largest eigenvalue of its argument.
 This computation is only needed once at the initialization of our algorithm.
 We expect that in practice, the computational complexity of our algorithm will be dominated by the eigendecomposition in Step 2, which requires $O(p^3)$ flops.

-To select the tuning parameter to use in practice, we recommend using some type of cross-validation procedure based on the application.
+To select the tuning parameter to use in practice, we recommend using some type of cross-validation procedure.
 For example, in the linear discriminant analysis case, one could select the tuning parameter that minimizes the validation misclassification rate or maximizes a validation likelihood.